 Scott American Bulldog Pet Breed Overview

 Commonly referred to as the standard American Bulldog, the Scott American resembles a large Pitbull.
 With a muscular and sleek build, this breed is more agile and stands smaller than the Johnson American Bulldog.
-He also has a narrower head and a unique reverse scissor bite, which is characterized by an undershot jaw with lower teeth near the front of the mouth.
+They also have a narrower head and a unique reverse scissor bite, which is characterized by an undershot jaw with lower teeth near the front of the mouth.

-Despite his tough appearance, the Scott American is a calm, confident, and friendly dog.
-He loves socializing with his human pack as well as other canines.
+Despite the tough appearance, the Scott American is a calm, confident, and friendly dog.
+They love socializing with their human pack as well as other canines.
 If left alone for long stretches of time, the Scott American Bulldog can develop separation anxiety, resulting in bad behavior.

-In order to properly socialize your Scott American Bulldog, you should be constantly exposing him to new people, places, and pooches.
-Walk him in the park, around the neighborhood, or take him to your local dog park.
+In order to properly socialize your Scott American Bulldog, you should be constantly exposing them to new people, places, and pooches.
+Walk them in the park, around the neighborhood, or take them to your local dog park.

-These daily training sessions will not only stimulate him mentally, but they will also be great physical activities for the highly energetic Scott American.
-This dog needs at least two hours of exercise or more every day.
+These daily training sessions will not only stimulate them mentally but they will also be great physical activities for the highly energetic Scott American.
+This dog needs at least 2 hours of exercise or more every day.